Skip to main content

 Directors are not expected to do everything.
 They are expected to govern.

-Cyber risk becomes a governance issue when directors cannot clearly see whether the organisation has assigned responsibilities, maintained oversight, kept training current, and created a defensible record of active effort.
+Cyber risk becomes a governance issue when directors cannot clearly see whether the organisation has assigned responsibilities, maintained oversight, kept compliance activity current, and created a defensible record of active effort over time.
 The problem is often not lack of concern.
 It is lack of clear visibility and structured follow-through.

 Weak visibility at board level